Create expanding/collapsing sections in an article

 To implement this functionality, create a snippet that handles the logic and styling.

-3. Give your snippet a name (such as Collapse).
+3. Enter a Snippet Name, such as Collapse.
 The Merge Code Name will auto-generate from the Snippet Name, though you can also override this to something shorter.

-4. Add a Snippet Description, like: This snippet hides any text under every size heading throughout the entire page, which can then be expanded with a clickable "+" icon.
+4. Enter a Snippet Description, like: This snippet hides any text under every size heading throughout the entire page, which can then be expanded with a clickable "+" icon.

 6. Copy the script below and paste it into the Code Editor: